KBLAgents/agentic-upskilling/modules/tools-and-sdks/Chapter 1-Overview.md

-Here's your revised content with **SDKs listed as a separate property** for each tool and consistent parallel structure throughout the chapter:

----

 # Chapter 1: Tools & SDKs Overview

 High-level overview of the AI tools and SDKs available, with a focus on **OpenAI** and **Microsoft** tools.
 This chapter will help you understand the landscape of AI tools and how they can be used together.